Steps of the eviction process in New Mexico:

 If the tenant fails to appear for the hearing, it will not be continued, and the judge will make a ruling on the eviction that day.

-Either the landlord or the tenant may request a seven day continuance; but this will add more time to the process.
+Either the landlord or the tenant may request a 7 day continuance; but this will add more time to the process.
 A continuance may be requested, for example, if the tenant needs more time to find legal counsel for the hearing.

 If the judge rules in favor of the landlord, a writ of restitution will be issued and the eviction process will proceed.